dmentipl/dotfiles/README.md

 Usage
 -----

 Clone this repository locally (or download a tarball/zip archive).
-You can then run:
+You can then run the following scripts.

-1. `install` script to install applications,
+1. Run the installation script to set up Homebrew (as required) and install applications with brew, apt, or dnf, with

-2. `configure` script to configure dotfiles.
+    ```bash
+    ./install
+    ```

+2. Run the configuration script to configure dotfiles, i.e. copy them to the appropriate place in the user's home directory, e.g., with

+    ```bash
+    ./configure --all
+    ```

 The latter is particular is useful to reconfigure dotfiles after making changes.
+See also the help in the configuration script.

 Structure
 ---------

 ### Config

-The dotfiles live in the `config` directory.
+The dotfiles live in the `config` directory; examples include `gitconfig`, `tmux.conf`, and `vimrc`.

 ### Install

-Files relating to setup and installation live in the `install` directory. `Brewfile` contains programs and casks for Homebrew to install.
-The `extensions.txt` file contains a list of VS Code extensions.
-The `pkglist.txt` files contains programs to install via apt or dnf.
+Files relating to setup and installation live in the `install` directory.

+- `Brewfile` contains programs and casks for Homebrew to install.
+- The `extensions.txt` file contains a list of VS Code extensions.
+- The `pkglist.txt` files contains programs to install via apt or dnf.

+### Scripts

+The installation and configuration scripts live here.

 Further details
 ---------------